jensrossbach/node-red-sony-audio/README.md

 |scanBackward| | | | |X|
 |scanForward| | | | |X|

+The command _setVolume_ supports a simple alternative to specify the target volume by providing the volume in form of a payload of type 'number'.
+Use the command suffix (see below) in this case to tell the node if the volume is absolute or relative.

-The commands _getPowerStatus_, _getSWUpdateInfo_ and _getVolumeInfo_ can be extended with a suffix in the form `command:suffix`.
-The suffix is only relevant when using the auto filter in order to tell the filter what to filter for.
+The commands _getPowerStatus_, _getSWUpdateInfo_, _getVolumeInfo_ and _setVolume_ can be extended with a suffix in the form `command:suffix`.
+The suffix is only relevant when specifying the volume as payload of type 'number' or when using the auto filter in order to tell the filter what to filter for.
 The following suffixes are supported:

 |Command        |Suffix         |Description                               |
 |---------------|---------------|------------------------------------------|